anothingguy/odoo-addons/README.md

 odoo-addons
 ===========

-Some modules I have made for Odoo
+Some modules from Odoo Community